Victoria extends timeline, funding for inquiry into Australia's Crown Resorts

-Australia's Victoria state said on Friday it would give additional time and funding to the Royal Commission that is probing casino operator Crown Resorts' (CWN.AX) operations in the state, to allow it to investigate a wider range of matters.
+(Reuters) - Australia’s Victoria state said on Friday it would give additional time and funding to the Royal Commission that is probing casino operator Crown Resorts’ operations in the state, to allow it to investigate a wider range of matters.

-The move steps up the duration and depth of the regulatory scrutiny on Crown, at a time when it is trying to overturn a suspension of its new Sydney casino licence and is balancing buyout talks with suitor Star Entertainment Group (SGR.AX).
+The move steps up the duration and depth of the regulatory scrutiny on Crown, at a time when it is trying to overturn a suspension of its new Sydney casino licence and is balancing buyout talks with suitor Star Entertainment Group.

 The Victorian government said it approved an extension to Oct.
 15 from the initial Aug.
 1 deadline, and an increase in the funding to A$19.75 million from A$10 million ($7.75 million).